Laboratory for Radio-Krypton Dating

 Fig. 3: Sample size requirement vs. sample age precision for ATTA-3

 With the advent of ATTA as a new tool, earth scientists gathered at Argonne in June, 2012, for the first International Workshop on Tracer Applications of Noble-Gas Radionuclides in the Geosciences (TANGR2012).
 The workshop whitepaper, published in the journal of Earth-Science Reviews, outlined applications of ATTA to compelling scientific problems in the earth and environmental sciences [Lu et al., 2013].
 In collaboration with earth scientists worldwide, we have so far analyzed ~ 80 samples extracted from 6 different continents.
 The sampling sites are marked with red/yellow dots on the map shown in Fig. 4.
 A list of projects is available at Radiokrypton Dating for Earth Sciences.

 Fig. 4: Sampling sites covered by ATTA Kr-81 analysis as of 2013.

 (Map source: BGR & UNESCO)

 Laboratory for Radiokrypton Dating is supported by the Department of Energy, Office of Nuclear Physics, and Argonne LDRD grants.
+Development of the ATTA-3 instrument was supported in part by the National Science Foundation, Division of Earth Sciences.
 Sampling and sample processing effort are supported by the National Science Foundation, International Atomic Energy Agency, and other agencies worldwide.